Social Engagement: High

 The rich Native American culture.
 You can visit a reservation on the Canyon’s south rim or down in the canyon itself.

 Special Requirements: You should be in good health and adequately train if you’re planning to hike or bike.
 Some activities require back-country permits and they go fast.
 Rest assured there’s a way to experience the Grand Canyon for anyone of any age or fitness level, even those who have disabilities.
 Keep in mind, however, that temperatures in the canyon climb upwards of 110 degrees.
 Plan on bringing a gallon of water per person for a day trip and pack adequate food.
 There’s also no cell service.

 Finding a Position: All trips start at The Grand Canyon Visitor’s Center and they will let you know what’s needed, what to expect and the hours of operation for places like the museum and Skywalk.
 US News Travel has a thorough guide to visiting the Grand Canyon that includes reviews of different tours, prices and what to bring.
 The Grand Canyon Visitor Center also lists tips, things to do and various ways to experience the canyon.
 Another Grand Canyon website lists tours, hotels and trip planning information.
+You can even take a virtual tour of this wonder.
 You can also search online using the terms “Grand Canyon adventures” and the type of tour you’re looking for, i.e. helicopter tours or overnight hikes.